Energy strategy and policy

-The New Zealand Energy Strategy (2011-2021) is the Government’s 10-year plan for the energy sector, aimed at all levels of government.
+The New Zealand Energy Strategy (2011-2021) sets the strategic direction for the energy sector and the role energy will play in the New Zealand economy.
 The overall goal is to make the most of our abundant energy potential, for the benefit of all New Zealanders.

 The New Zealand Energy Strategy 2011-2021 sets out four priority areas: